 - Limit the amount of work in progress (WIP): This helps balance the flow-based approach so teams don‘t start and commit to too much work at once

 - Enhance flow: When something is finished, the next highest priority item from the backlog is pulled into play

 Kanban promotes continuous collaboration and encourages active, ongoing learning and improvement by defining the best possible team workflow.

 Other frameworks are as follows

 Lean originated with the Toyota Production System, or TPS, which revolutionized the manufacture of physical goods in the 1950s, ‘60s, and beyond.
-Lean maintains its hold in manufacturing but has also found new applications in knowledge work, helping businesses in all industries eliminate waste, improve processes, and boost innovation.
+Lean maintains its hold in manufacturing but has also found new applications in knowledge work, helping businesses in all industries elimination of waste, processes improvement, and in boosting innovation.
 Software development is a natural application of Lean methodology because, much like manufacturing, it generally follows a defined process, has some defined conditions of acceptance, and results in the delivery of tangible value.
 The key concepts that guide all practice of Lean methodology, which we call the Pillars of Lean.
 They are:

 - Continuous improvement